FifthZoner/ReeBook/api reference.md

 - response with amount of books, amount of instances, amount lent in total and list of unique books with their basic info

+#### GET /api/bookInstance/getBorrowed

+- must have a session

+## ↓

+- response with amount of books, amount of instances, amount borrowed in total and list of unique books with their basic info

 #### PUT /api/bookInstance/add